bermejo4/bermejo4.github.io/projects/Arduino/ConfigurationRaspberryPico.md

 title: Raspberry Pi Pico Configuration
 ---
 *****
-Start a project with raspberry Pico is very easy.You only must follow the next steps:
+Start a project with raspberry Pico is very easy.
+You only have to follow the next steps:

 1. Install Thonny IDE.
 2. Open Thonny IDE.